sueraychang/webrtc-android/README.md

 val roomListener = object : Listener.RoomListener {
     ...
     override fun onConnected(room: Room) {
-        // We can get the local peer instance from room.
+        // We can get the local peer instance from the room.
     }

     override fun onPeerConnected(room: Room, remotePeer: RemotePeer) {
-        // The remote peer is connected, start the video chat.
+        // The remote peer is connected, we can start the video chat now.
     }

     override fun onPeerDisconnected(room: Room, remotePeer: RemotePeer) {